kgodsmark/lowbar_sprint/README.md

 ### Prerequisites

 Built using Node.js v8.6.0 and then used Chai v3.5.0 and Mocha v.3.5.0 for test driven development.
+I also used Sinon v4.2.1 to mock console logs.

 ### Using the library